triflicacid/cs-UglyLang/Doc/Keywords.md

 ## Loop Statement

-- `LOOP`
+- `LOOP [<counter>]`
 Repeat the code block indefinitely.
-- `LOOP: <expr>`
+- `LOOP [<counter>]: <expr>`
 Loop the current block while the condition is truthy.

-~~If the symbol is provided, this will be the loop counter.
-It will be defined in the outermost scope and must be numeric starting at 0 and incrementing each iteration.~~
+For both: If the symbol is provided, this will be the loop counter.
+If already defined, it must be an int or float.
+It not, it will be defined as an int.
+It will be set to 0 initially and increment each iteration (after body execution).

 ## Procedures/Functions